viant/endly/README.md

 ```text
 cat ~/.secret/localhost.json
 ```
-Now you can use ${env.HOME}./secret/localhost.json as you localhost credential.
+Now you can use ${env.HOME}./secret/localhost.json as you localhost credentials.

 <a name="Usage"></a>